 A coordinating conjunction is used to join together words, phrases, clauses, or sentences.
 There are seven coordinating conjunctions: and, but, for, nor, or, so, and yet.
 These words can be remembered by remembering FANBOYS (F = for; A = and; and so on).
 The most commonly used of these conjunctions are and and but.
 And connects similar ideas while but connects two contrasting ones.
 Although coordinating conjunctions share the basic function of connecting words, phrases, and clauses in a sentence, each of them has a specific meaning.
-The following show the coordinating conjunctions, and examples of how they can be used.
+The following show examples of the coordinating conjunctions being used.

 For: We use for to express a reason or purpose.
 It has similar meaning as because, since and as, and can be used in place of any one of them.

 - He finds it difficult to see clearly, for he is partially blind.

 - He left early, for he had to be on time for the meeting.

 And: We use and to add one thing to another.